DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/development_environment.md

    $ rake db:migrate
    ```

-4. Set environment variables in `.env` (You may need to create a new file).
+4. Set environment variables in `.env` (a new file may need to be created).
 See [Environment Variables](environment_variables) for a description of variables needed.

 5. Load organizations, people (faculty) and documents: